NASA-NJU/FlyMon/README.md

 flymon> send_packets -l 64 -n 5 -p 0 -s 10.0.0.0/8
 ```

 The `add_forward` command inserts a forwarding rule in `simple_fwd` table of the data plane.
-It will forward the packets from Port0 to Port1.
-The `send_packets` command send 5 packets with SrcIP in 10.0.0.0/8, length 64.
+It will forward the packets from Port-0 to Port-1 (i.e., DP Port).
+The `send_packets` command sends 5 packets with length 64 and SrcIP in network range 10.0.0.0/8.

 After generating the traffic, we can check the memory of the task again.